slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Your future is constantly shrinking, so the longer you spend preparing for it, the smaller it's going to be."
 -- x@g_s_bhogal*

-### On predictions

-> *"The future belongs to those who see possibilities before they become obvious."
--- John Sculley [1939]*

-Futurism is a study of time.
-Anomalies often represent the future but to our eyes they seem strange.

-> *"History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
-A good question to ask yourself today is «What might I be wrong about?»"
--- Kevin Kelly [1952]*

-> *"The probability that your theory is correct decreases exponentially with the number of assumptions you make."
--- Pedro Domingos [1965]*